HarryPotterXTX/FIND/README.md

 Our proposed method, FIND (Formulas IN Data), is a novel data-driven approach for discovering implicit mathematical formulas from diverse datasets.

+**Agent-Assisted Scientific Discovery.** A conversational agent and a task-specific agent were developed to facilitate scientific discovery:
+- conversational agent: This system supports conversational execution of tasks (e.g., dimensional matrix operations and formula checks) by combining LLM knowledge with web retrieval.
+- task-specific agent: This system enables conversational interaction and task execution capabilities for hyperparameter tuning, data analysis, formula discovery/simplification/validation, and failure analysis.

-**Explainable Structure.** Inspired by the Buckingham $\Pi$ theorem and Taylor's theorem, FIND introduces a two-stage explainable structure:
+**Explainable Structure.** Inspired by the Buckingham $\Pi$ theorem and Taylor's theorem, FIND introduces an ultra-shallow architectures:
 - Based on the $\Pi$ theorem, a latent layer is designed to discover the latent variables and achieve dimensionality reduction.
 - Based on Taylor's theorem, an expression layer is designed to discover the relationship between the latent variables and the output, using polynomials as temporary approximations of the target function.